HadoopGenomics/SeqPig/README.txt

 A) Setup instructions:

-    Install Hadoop and Pig (tested with Hadoop 0.20.2 and Pig 0.10.0.
+    Install Hadoop (tested with Hadoop 0.20.2) and Pig.
+Note that some of the example scripts require the latest release of Pig (currently 0.10.0) to be installed.

     Set HADOOP_HOME and PIG_HOME to the installation directories of Hadoop and Pig, respectively, and SEQPIG_HOME to the installtion directory of SeqPig.
 On a Cloudera Hadoop installation with